England Study Abroad Program at Hertford College

 Science and math students may be required to attend University lectures or to take one or more short tutorials.
 Regardless of the number of tutorials or lectures required, science students will earn the same number of credits (12 U.S. semester credit hours per term) as other students.

-Fall term students who participate in the September Seminar option will earn an additional 4 U.S. semester credits.
+Fall term students who participate in the early start option (September Seminar) will earn an additional 4 U.S. semester credits.
 The September Seminar option is not available to spring or academic year students.